Disaster response

 The Communities in Crisis Appeal was created by UKCF in 2023 to help charities and community groups by distributing raised money into the existing regional appeals of community foundations.

-Money raised has gone to food banks, warm spaces, debt advice lines, mental health groups, crisis support charities, community hubs and many other services that local people are relying on.
+Money raised went to food banks, warm spaces, debt advice lines, mental health groups, crisis support charities, community hubs and many other services that local people are still relying on in today's tough financial climate.
+Read Harry's story, one of thousands of people helped out by winter support from Somerset Community Foundation.

 Navigating the coronavirus pandemic